omec-project/upf/test/integration/README.md

 The purpose of E2E integration tests is to verify the behavior of the PFCP Agent with different flavors of PFCP messages, as well as to check PFCP Agent's integration with data plane components (UP4, BESS-UPF).
-In detail, these tests verify if PFCP messages are handled as expected by the PFCP Agent, and if the PFCP Agent installs correct packet forwarding rules onto the target (UP4/BESS).
+In detail, these tests verify if PFCP messages are handled as expected by the PFCP Agent, and if the PFCP Agent installs correct packet forwarding rules onto the fast-path target (UP4/BESS).

 ## Structure